 EmailTooltester is supported by readers like yourself.
 We may earn an affiliate commission when you purchase through our links.
 Of course, this won't increase the cost of your subscription.

 You might be asking yourself “how to get email addresses for marketing?”.
 In this article, we're going to provide you with 14 ways you can effectively build and acquire contacts for your email marketing list.
 You'll learn how to build an email list and organically grow your subscriber database, so if that all sounds interesting, stick around!

 Your email marketing campaign is only effective if you have the right list of people to send it to.
 You must find and reach out to people who are interested in you and your products or services.
 This is called targeting.
 Just like in any marketing channel, targeted people are the ones that will best convert into customers.
-Listed below are 14 expert tips for growing your email list, and keeping subscribers from unsubscribing!
+Listed below are 14 expert tips for growing your email lists, and keeping subscribers from unsubscribing!

 Remember that you want to build a high-quality email marketing list with the right people – it's about quality, not quantity.
 The list you end up with may be smaller than the one you currently use, but it will be a higher quality, more valuable one.
 And don’t miss the bonus list of “don'ts” at the bottom.